Review: QuickBooks Cloud Accounting Software

 Any number of concurrent users can be added without implementation delays, fostering an environment conducive to unplanned collaboration.
 Additionally, QuickBooks Online is designed to be intuitive and easy to learn, even for those without a finance background.

 In a survey by Cloudtech, 62% of CFOs in Australia and New Zealand describe security as a substantial challenge to cloud accounting adoption.
-However, QuickBooks Online uses security technologies most organisations couldn’t afford on their own.
+However, QuickBooks Online uses security technologies most organizations couldn’t afford on their own.
 This includes the same data-encryption technology as leading banks, firewall software, security personnel and automatic backups.

 Also, the activity log below shows all user and third party activity, including user log-ins, editing of accounts and items, bank transactions downloads and more.